 By Alyssa Frierson

-Wausau Police Deputy Chief Matt Barnes, during the Public Health and Safety Committee meeting, proposed increasing the number of community service officers, or CSOs, and providing mentors to CSOs to grow the available police presence.
+Wausau Police Deputy Chief Matt Barnes proposed increasing the number of community service officers, or CSOs, and providing mentors to CSOs to grow the available police presence.

-Barnes advocated for a dozen police officers and a dozen CSOs in addition to emergency staff at some events.
+Barnes is advocating for a dozen police officers and a dozen CSOs in addition to emergency staff at some events.
 He is also proposing that event applications include emergency management plans that would be subject to approval by fire and police departments.